UW-SASWE/tmspp/README.md

-# TMSSWOT
+# TMS-SWOT
-## *Tiered Multi Sensor - SWOT*
-A multi-satellite based reservoir and lake monitoring system calibrated to the Surface Water and Ocean Topography satellite.
+*Tiered Multi Sensor - SWOT*: A multi-satellite reservoir and lake monitoring system, calibrated to the Surface Water and Ocean Topography satellite.